 I quickly learnt that blogging is not just taking some casual outfit photos alongside a post.
 Although, the main aim is to make those photos look as natural and carefree as possible!
 Alongside blogging comes a whole host of extra ‘job responsibilities’ including being technologically savvy and multi-tasking to fit in blogging and a full time job.

 The technological part of starting a blog was so stressful for me, particularly when upgrading to the sleek, professional website I was envisioning.
-My first mistake was paying for an upgrade through WordPress.
-Although this gives you a domain (your website address without the .wordpress included), it doesn’t come with the option to customise your blog and make it your own.
-If this is what your truly want to do, you should self-host through a hosting provider.
+My first mistake was paying for an upgraded plan through WordPress.
+Although the Personal Plan gives you a domain (your website address without the .wordpress part included), it doesn’t come with the option to customise your blog and make it your own.
+If this is what your truly want to do, you should self-host through a hosting provider (more detail below).